edgedb/edgedb/docs/stdlib/set.rst

         # for all issues.
         select (Issue.name, Issue.priority.name ?? 'n/a');

-    Without the coalescing operator the above query would skip any ``Issue`` without priority.
+    Without the coalescing operator, the above query will skip any ``Issue`` without priority.